bitf00l/bitf00l/README.md

 - 👋 Hi, I’m @bitf00l
-- 👀 I’m interested in cybeer security
+- 👀 I’m interested in cybeer security and coding
-- 🌱 I’m currently learning pen testing
+- 🌱 I’m currently learning pen testing and software development
-- 💞️ I’m looking to collaborate on projects like creating beneficial tools in this field
+- 💞️ I’m looking to collaborate on projects like creating beneficial tools and work on projects in this field
-- 📫 How to reach me ...
+- 📫 How to reach me:amineouadoud0@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: bitf00l
 - ⚡ Fun fact: ...

 <!---